DamilolaAdeniji/DamilolaAdeniji/README.md

 ## About Me

-I'm a passionate Data Analyst and Data Engineer with over two years of experience in the field.
+I'm a results driven Data Analyst and Data Engineer with over three years of experience in the field.
 I thrive on leveraging data to uncover insights and drive informed decision-making.
 My journey has led me to explore and work with a variety of tools and technologies, particularly focusing on the Azure ecosystem.

 ## What I Do

 - 📊 As a Data Analyst, I delve into datasets to extract valuable insights and trends.
 I also build solutions that enable end users with the right information to do basic self service analytics.
-- 🛠️ As a Data Engineer, I design and implement automated workflows and pipelines using Azure services like Azure Functions and Azure Synapse.
+- 🛠️ As a Data Engineer, I design and implement automated workflows and pipelines using Azure services like Azure Functions, Azure Synapse and Microsoft Fabric.
-- 🐍 I'm skilled in Python for data manipulation and scripting.
+- 🐍 I enjoy utilizing Python for data manipulation, transformation and automations.
-- 💾 SQL is my go-to language for querying and managing databases.
+- 💾 SQL still remains my go-to language for querying and managing databases.
 - 📈 I work with DAX for Power BI and Excel to create meaningful visualizations and reports.

 ## My Work